 Current Worcester Weather

-Mostly cloudy skies early, then partly cloudy in the afternoon.
-High 53F.
-Winds WSW at 5 to 10 mph.
+Some sun in the morning with increasing clouds during the afternoon.
+High 68F.
+Winds NNE at 5 to 10 mph.